Freedy-FR/CI-P5-MagnaPlate/TESTING.md

 ## Bugs and Fixes

-### Identified Bugs

-1. **Bug:** Navigation bar links do not work correctly on mobile devices.
-   - **Fix:** Adjust the CSS and JavaScript for the mobile navigation bar to ensure the links function properly.

-2. **Bug:** Product images do not load on the product details page.
-   - **Fix:** Ensure the correct path is set for product images and check if the images are uploaded correctly to the server.

 ### Fixed Bugs

 1. **Bug:** There was a JavaScript error preventing the carousel from functioning correctly.